The Spirited Traveller: Drinking minty mastiha in Athens

-A white spirit distilled from the gum of the mastic tree (possibly the earliest form of chewing gum) and sweetened with sugar, mastiha’s flavour is much more low-key than the brash anise twang of ouzo.
-Although some detect a quiet aniseed note, most liken mastiha’s flavours to subtle spearmint or shochu-like floral.
+A white spirit distilled from the gum of the mastic tree (possibly the earliest form of chewing gum) and sweetened with sugar, mastiha’s flavor is much more low-key than the brash anise twang of ouzo.
+Although some detect a quiet aniseed note, most liken mastiha’s flavors to subtle spearmint or shochu-like floral.

 “In the last three years, there has been a cocktail bar explosion in Athens,” says Dimitris (Jim) Kiakos, bar owner of The Gin Joint (Lada Christou 1) in Athens.